 For more information, see Categories.

 Custom attributes are used to enhance search, to provide facet and filter options for both search and navigation, and as a basis for creating product selections.

 - Provide any non-standard data that is useful for search, facets, filters, or product selections as custom attributes.
-Standard attributes include department, price, size, color, and brand.
+Standard attributes include department, price, size, color, categories, and brand.
 Examples of useful custom attributes include

 - Provide as high granularity as possible of available values.
 Supply both

 - Normalize values.
 Avoid having "Long dress", "long dress", and "Long dresses" in different products, when describing the same property.